 - Verify the Source: Always verify the legitimacy of any communication you receive regarding tax debt relief.
 The IRS will never initiate contact via phone, email, or social media to demand immediate payment or personal information.
 If you are contacted by someone claiming to be from the IRS, ask for their name, badge number, and a callback number, then verify their credentials through official IRS channels.

-- Be Wary of Promises: Scammers often promise unrealistic outcomes, such as wiping out your entire tax debt or guaranteeing acceptance into the IRS Fresh Start Program without a thorough evaluation of your financial situation.
+- Be Wary of Promises: Scammers often promise unrealistic outcomes, such as erasing your entire tax bill or offering tax debt forgiveness without reviewing your financial circumstances, or guaranteeing acceptance into the IRS Fresh Start Program without a thorough evaluation of your situation.
 Be cautious of anyone making such promises, as legitimate tax professionals will provide realistic assessments based on your specific circumstances.

 - Avoid Upfront Fees: Be cautious of companies demanding large upfront fees before providing any services.
 Reputable tax professionals typically charge based on the complexity of your case and the services provided, not a blanket fee.

 - Understand the Process: Educate yourself about the IRS Fresh Start Program and other legitimate tax relief options.
-Understanding how these programs work will help you recognize when someone is providing false or misleading information.
+Understanding how these programs work will help you recognize when someone is providing false or misleading information, since the IRS generally reviews each case based on financial disclosure and ability to pay.

 - Report Suspicious Activity: If you suspect that you have been targeted by a scam, report the incident to the Federal Trade Commission (FTC) and the Treasury Inspector General for Tax Administration (TIGTA).
 These agencies can investigate and help prevent others from falling victim to similar scams.